massimo-zaniboni/asterisell-v5/doc/manual/topics/configuration/bundle-rate-specification-language.md

 ```

 ## Nested bundle rates

-Bundle-rates have higher priority respect normal-rates.
-Normal-rates are
-selected only if there is no bundle-rate matching the call, or the call
-is outside the bundle-rate limits.

 First the system select the bundle-rate with the best matching, respect
 other bundle-rates.
 It is selected the deepest bundle-rate.
 Then test if